 Your child will have a sore throat and may suffer from earache.
 This pain could last from six to ten days.

 Here are a few tips to soothe the pain and promote healing after surgery:

 - You can give him acetaminophen (Tylenol or Tempra for example) but no Ibuprofen (Motrin, Advil or Midol) and no Aspirin, for two weeks after surgery.

 - Try to make him drink at least four glasses of liquid every day, except citrus juices (orange, lemon or grapefruit), too acid, that may cause pain when swallowed.

-- When your child can drink without vomiting, you can start giving him soft foods and when he can it is easily, he can start eating normally if he avoid hard foods, such as toasts, for a while.
+- When your child can drink without vomiting, you can start giving him soft foods.
+He can start eating normally if he avoids hard or scratchy foods, such as toasts, for a while.

 - Place a humidifier in his room and slightly elevate his pillow.